-In this webinar, we covered what we learned from 1,000 Amazon VPC configurations that we’ve configured for companies of all sizes: small businesses, Fortune 100 companies and everything in between.
+At SoftNAS, we’ve configured over 1,000 Amazon VPCs for companies of all sizes: small businesses, Fortune 100 companies, and everything in between.

 - Common AWS VPC Mistakes